sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Start is highlighted on the toolbar.](./media/start-iisexpress.png "Select Start")

-38. If you were successful, the application should launch locally in Internet Explorer.
+38. The application should launch locally in Internet Explorer.

     ![Screenshot showing the application final result.](./media/northwind-app-postgre.PNG "Application final result")

 ### Task 7: Deploy the application to Azure

-We will deploy our built application to be served by IIS running in our Azure App Service instance.
-We will make use of the publish profile that we downloaded previously.
+The built application will be deployed to IIS.
+The existing publishing profile should be used.

 1. Devart's dotConnect has licensing agreements that must be met before deployment.
     - Select **License Information...** under **Tools > PostgreSQL**.
 The following wizard will open.